sbslee/fuc/docs/cli.rst

                           [--legend_fontsize FLOAT]
                           maf out

-   This command will create an oncoplot from a MAF file.
+   This command will create an oncoplot with a MAF file.
 It essentially wraps the 'pymaf.plot_oncoplot' method.
 Visit the method's documentation to see example plots.